 Bronx River Park Performance Art USA (PAUSA)

-The Argentine conceptual artist Mercedes Aquí
+An Argentine conceptual artist Mercedes Aquí

 Mercedes Aquí es artista visual multidisciplinaria.
 Nació en Argentina donde vivió hasta los 8 años cuando su familia tuvo que exiliarse en México.
 Su obra se centra principalmente en el arte de acción o performance, fotografía, instalación y arte relacional.
 Su investigación estética gira en torno de la reparación de las cosas, la transmutación de la materia, la transformación del uso que le damos a los objetos, la inmaterialidad, lo invisible y está basada en lo lúdico para neutralizar la monstruosidad del mundo.
 Frecuentemente utiliza de manera metafórica y ritual la técnica del kintsugi que consiste en restaurar lo roto con oro que combina con la poesía de la patafísica -ciencia de las soluciones imaginarias-.
 Ha expuesto su obra en Argentina, Italia, República Checa, Turquía, Bangladesh, Bolivia, Corea, Eslovenia, Chile, Ecuador, India, Puerto Rico, Colombia, USA y México.